nextstrain/auspice/docs-src/docs/introduction/how-to-run.md

 |datasetDir    | PATH   |    Directory where datasets (JSONs) are sourced.
 This is  ignored if you define custom handlers. |
 |narrativeDir    | PATH   |  Directory where narratives (Markdown files) are  sourced.
 This is ignored if you define custom handlers. |

-For more complicated setups, where you define your own server handlers, see [Suppling custom handlers to the auspice server](server/api.md#suppling-custom-handlers-to-the-auspice-server).
+For more complicated setups, where you define your own server handlers, see [suppling custom handlers to the auspice server](server/api.md#suppling-custom-handlers-to-the-auspice-server).

 ## `auspice build`